Powered By

 Reductions to our Cooldowns are also important, but to a lesser extent.
 That said, without ways to mitigate their downtime, the build can definitely feel weaker, slower, and more clunky.
 We solve this by doing the following:

-• Relentless Berserker's Aspect helps us keep our Berserking status from going on cooldown - if this ever falls off it is a large hit to our damage and survivability.
+• Relentless Berserker's Aspect helps us keep our Berserking status from going on cooldown - if this ever falls off it is a large hit to our damage.

 • In general, being smart with our cooldowns and not using them where they aren't needed drastically improves our gameplay flow.
-This means not using Shouts when no enemies are around, using Wrath of the Berserker selectively, etc.
+This means not using Shouts when no enemies are around, saving Wrath of the Berserker for tougher fights, etc.

 Paragon Board